Randwick Community Nursery

 Nursery Open Day

-Our next Saturday open day will be the Winter Sale Day on Saturday 3 June 2017.
+Our next Saturday open day will be the Spring Sale Day on Saturday 2 September 2017.
 The nursery will be open from 9am to 4pm.

 There will be native and indigenous plants on sale, as well as a range of exotic species.
 Nursery staff will be on hand to answer questions, help with plant selection and provide advice on weed and pest identification.